uvicore/framework/README.md

 ## Feeling Dangerous?

+This `uvicore/framework` repo is NOT what you clone if you want to run uvicore.
+This is the framework.
+The pypi package your actual app will depend on.
+The `uvicore-installer` will create the folder structure for your app and include `uvicore/framework` as a dependency.
+If you wanted to see what an app structure looks like, see https://github.com/uvicore/app which is what the `uvicore-installer` clones and regexes to your configured needs.
+Its a package schematic.  **Use the installer.**

 It works with a full installer, but there is little documentation yet so its up to you to deduce the system, though it's reasonably self explanatory.